wesl-ee/BBDiary/README.md

 system.
 A lot of these options are important in creating a working install, so do not forget this step!

-Next, host `BBDiary.php` using your favorite webserver (Apache, nginx, lighttpd, etc.).
+Lastly, host `BBDiary.php` using your favorite webserver (Apache, nginx, lighttpd, etc.).
 Alternatively, you may simply host the repository folder, (the `index.php` symbolic link is provided) if your webserver is already configured to host index files.

 ### Clean URLs

+The config flag `CONFIG_CLEAN_URL` makes the URLs of your diary more semantic for your users and for search engines.
+For this flag to have any meaning, you must add a rewrite rule to your webserver.

-Lastly, you will need to add a rewrite rule to your webserver so you can access your entries using a more semantic URL.
-The following rules rewrite all characters past `/path/to/bbdiary` in the request to mean a path for an entry.
-For example, `/path/to/bbdiary/2015/` would be rewritten to `/path/to/bbdiary?path=/2015` for use in our script.
+The following rules rewrite all characters past `/path/to/bbdiary` in the request URI to mean a path for an entry.
+If you enable this flag and implement the appropriate set of rules, your URLs will look like `/path/to/bbdiary/2015/` instead of `/path/to/bbdiary?path=/2015`

 #### Lighttpd

+In `lighttpd.conf`, put:

+	server.modules = ( mod_rewrite, ... )

-In your server block:
+And in your server block:

 	url.rewrite-if-not-file = (
 		"^/path/to/bbdiary(.+)$" => "/path/to/bbdiary?path=$1"
 	)

+#### NGINX

+Put the following in your server block:

+	location /path/to/bbdiary {
+		if ($query_string !~* ^?path=) {
+			rewrite ^/path/to/bbdiary(.+)$ /path/to/bbdiary?path=$1 break
+		}
+		# Adjust to your configuration
+		fastcgi_pass unix:/var/run/php-fpm.sock;
+	}

 ## Writing Entries